U.S. prosecutors link Chinese officials to U.N. bribe case

 That job was arranged by Francis Lorenzo, a suspended deputy U.N. ambassador from the Dominican Republic and South-South News’ former president who prosecutors say acted as an intermediary.
 Lorenzo pleaded guilty in April.

 In light of the allegations, the United Nations has been reviewing the accreditation status of South-South News, which has denied knowledge of Lorenzo’s activities.
-(Reporting by Nate Raymond in New York; Editing by Richard Chang)
+(Additional reporting by Ben Blanchard in Beijing)